mincodeer/TicTacToeGame/README.md

 ## 8. Build & Dependencies
 - Managed with **Maven** (`pom.xml`)
 - Key dependencies:
-  - `org.apache.derby:derby`
+  - `org.apache.derby: derby`
   - `org.junit.jupiter:junit-jupiter` (scope: test)
 - Build output:
   `target/TicTacToeGame-1.0-SNAPSHOT.jar` after **Clean and Build**

 ## 9. Notes
-- The Git repository was re-initialized after moving project files to a clean path.
+- The Git repository was re-initialised after moving project files to a clean path.
-  Previous commits were summarized in new commit messages.
+  Previous commits were summarised in new commit messages.
 - `.gitignore` excludes build folders (`target/`), private NetBeans files, and local Derby database files (`TicTacToeDB/`).

 ## 10. Development Reflection
-I used ChatGPT mainly to **refactor and clean up the code** for readability and structure.
+I primarily used ChatGPT to **refactor and clean up the code** for improved readability and structure.
 It also helped me understand how to implement the **Minimax algorithm** for the Hard AI logic,
 especially the recursive evaluation part that determines the best move.
 All final implementations and debugging were done by me after understanding the concepts.